josecoelhoaudio/josecoelhoaudio/README.md

 <h3 align="center">Sound Desing</h3>

-- Sound Redesing - Cidade de Deus Trailer
+- Sound Desing - Cidade de Deus Trailer

 As previously mentioned, at **SPORT TV**, I created sound design for commercials, promos, and podcasts however, outside of broadcast, I have also done sound redesigns of movie trailers and gameplay to keep my skills sharp.